publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch148/schV/m__us_usc_t10_s2532.md

  __Review of Offset Arrangements by Secretary of Defense__

     [Pub.
-L. 108–87, title VIII, § 8138][/us/pl/108/87/s8138], Sept.
+L. 108–87, title VIII][/us/pl/108/87/tVIII], § 8138, Sept.
 30, 2003, [117 Stat.
 1106][/us/stat/117/1106], directed the Secretary of Defense to review contractual offset arrangements to which the policy established under this section applied, memoranda of understanding and related agreements to which the limitation in [section 2531(c) of this title][/us/usc/t10/s2531/c] applied that had been entered into with a country with respect to which such contractual offset arrangements had been entered into, and waivers granted with respect to a foreign country under [section 2534(d)(3) of this title][/us/usc/t10/s2534/d/3]; determine the effects of the use of such arrangements, memoranda of understanding, agreements, and waivers on the national technology and industrial base; and submit a report on the results of the review to Congress not later than Mar.
 1, 2005.

  __Contractual Offset Arrangements; Congressional Statement of Findings__

 [Pub.
 L. 100–456, div.
-A, title VIII, § 825(a)][/us/pl/100/456/s825/a], Sept.
+A, title VIII][/us/pl/100/456/dA/tVIII], § 825(a), Sept.
 29, 1988, [102 Stat.
 2019][/us/stat/102/2019], provided that:

 > “Congress makes the following findings: